Monday, August 31, 2009

 I have no hatred for the White variety of Sox, but as Tim Robbins (sadly, a Met fan) would say, "I love winnin', man, I fuckin' love winnin'.
 Ya hear what I'm sayin'?
 It's, like, better than losin'!"

 But one thing bothers me a great deal about yesterday's game.
-Joba Chamberlain was scheduled to start, and for three innings he was fine.
+Joba Chamberlain was scheduled to start, and, for 3 innings, he was fine.
 But, once again, "The Joba Rules" were changed in order to baby him -- I mean, protect him, and Joe Girardi took him out.
 His idea?
 Someone else's?
 Does it matter?

-It was Lou Piniella rather than Billy who put Don Mattingly in at third base in an injury-caused emergency in Seattle in '86 -- and, unlike the Yankees when Curt Schilling had that ankle injury in the '04 ALCS, the Mariners bunted on Mattingly!
+It was Lou Piniella rather than Billy who put Don Mattingly in at 3rd base in an injury-induced emergency in Seattle in '86 -- and, unlike the Yankees when Curt Schilling had that ankle injury in the '04 ALCS, the Mariners bunted on Mattingly!
 And it didn't work: I was watching it on TV, and he spun around and fielded it just fine.
-Let's see Keith Hernandez, also a lefty thrower, try THAT!
+Let's see Keith Hernandez, also a lefty thrower, try that!
 (And the Yanks came from 12-5 down to win the thing, 13-12!
-Late night.)
+It was a late night.)

 But this...
-Joba only pitches three innings?
+Joba only pitches 3 innings?
 For what?
 Saving his arm?
 Isn't that like giving a car a "jackrabbit start"?
-It's one thing if he gets knocked out of the box, but he was pitching fine!
+It's one thing if you take your starting pitcher out that early because he's getting shelled.
+Guys get knocked out of the box.
+From time to time, it happens.
+But Joba he was pitching fine!

 Yankee management -- and I mean the Steinbrenner sons, Gene Michael, Brian Cashman and whoever else makes these decisions -- has got to decide what to do with Joba.
-Either make him a real starter, and ask him to throw 6 to 9 innings every start, never mind how many pitches or innings he throws, just do the best you can on that day; or make him a reliever; or trade him to someone who thinks he can help them and get someone useful in return.
+Either make him a real starter, and ask him to throw 6 to 9 innings every start, never mind how many pitches or innings he throws, just do the best you can on that day; or make him a reliever; or trade him to someone who thinks he can help them, and get someone that you think might be useful in return.
 But pick one method of using him and stick with it, so he (and everyone else) knows what the role will be.

 Because, right now, the Yankees are messing up a very talented but very emotional kid who could still turn out to be one of the defining pitchers of the 2010s.
 Either use him as a real starter, or use him as a reliever, or get rid of him!
 Fish or cut bait!
 Maybe some other team will do him some good, but, right now, the Yankees are doing him no favors!